ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/digital-technology/index.md

     (f) Make a digital recording of your voice, transfer the file to a different device, and have your counselor play back the recording.
     (g) Create a blog and use it as an online journal of your Scouting activities, including group discussions and meetings, campouts, and other events.
 Include at least five entries and two photographs or illustrations.
 Share your blog with your counselor.
 You need not post the blog to the internet; however, if you choose to go live with your blog, you must first share it with your parents AND counselor AND get their approval.
     (h) Create a Web page for your troop, patrol, school, or place of worship.
 Include at least three articles and two photographs or illustrations.
 Include at least one link to a website of interest to your audience.
 You need not post the page to the internet; however, if you decide to do so, you must first share the Web page with your parents AND counselor AND get their approval.
+{{#note type="inPerson" type2="online"}}Scouts will need to come to the class with these items already in the works, if not already completed.
+Time will be allotted in the class to review any of these components that Scouts have completed or are nearly completed with for consideration by the counselor for sign off.
+Some of the concepts required for these different components may be demonstrated and discussed for general knowledge purposes within the class.{{/note}}
 7. Do the following:
     (a) Explain to your counselor each of these protections and why they exist: copyright, patents, trademarks, trade secrets.
     (b) Explain when it is permissible to accept a free copy of a program from a friend.
     (c) Discuss with your counselor an article or a news report about a recent legal case involving an intellectual property dispute.
+{{#note type="inPerson" type2="online"}}Scouts should review this requirement and its components and be prepared to explain.
+It is strongly recommended that Scouts bring any notes or supporting documents they may have to help show the counselor that they have prepared for discussion of these items.{{/note}}
 8. Do TWO of the following:
     (a) Describe why it is important to properly dispose of digital technology.
 List at least three dangerous chemicals that could be used to create digital devices or used inside a digital device.
     (b) Explain to your counselor what is required to become a certified recycler of digital technology hardware or devices.
     (c) Do an internet search for an organization that collects discarded digital technology hardware or devices for repurposing or recycling.
 Find out what happens to that waste.
 Share with your counselor what you found.
     (d) Visit a recycling center that disposes of digital technology hardware or devices.
 Find out what happens to that waste.
 Share what you learned with your counselor.
     (e) Find a battery recycling center near you and find out what it does to recycle batteries.
 Share what you have learned with your counselor about the proper methods for recycling batteries.
+{{#note type="inPerson" type2="online"}}Scouts will need to come to the class with these items already in the works, if not already completed.
+Time will be allotted in the class to review any of these components that Scouts have completed or are nearly completed with for consideration by the counselor for sign off.
+Some of the concepts required for these different components may be demonstrated and discussed for general knowledge purposes within the class.{{/note}}
 9. Do ONE of the following:
     (a) Investigate three career opportunities that involve digital technology.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss this with your counselor, and explain why this profession might interest you.
     (b) Visit a business or an industrial facility that uses digital technology.
 Describe four ways digital technology is being used there.
 Share what you learned with your counselor.
+{{#note type="inPerson" type2="online"}}Scouts should review this requirement and choose one of the two components and be prepared to discuss during the class.{{/note}}
 {{/requirements}}